Polymyositis is a rare disease of the muscles. They become inflamed or swollen. This can lead to severe movement problems.

 - Trouble rising from a chair

-- Having a dry cough that won’t go away
+- Having a dry cough that will not go away

 The disease starts slowly and gets worse over time.
 There is no cure.
 The muscles will get weaker and more painful without treatment.

-- Other immunosuppressants—to decrease damage caused by immune system
+- Immunosuppressants—to decrease damage caused by immune system

 - IV immunoglobulin therapy —special proteins that may help the immune system work better

-Weakness of muscles can cause a loss of function.
-Therapy may help you work around these changes.
-Options include:
+Muscle weakness can cause a loss of function.
+Therapy may help.
+Options are:

 American Autoimmune Related Diseases Association http://www.aarda.org